-- Gymnasts must wear an appropriate leotard, or unitard (i.e. a one piece item of clothing with full length leg cover from hips to ankles) in club or representative colours. - Gymnasts may also wear fitted shorts, 3/4 or full length leggings, either under, or on top of a leotard.
-These must be a single colour, either black, club or representative colour.
-A small manufacturer's logo not exceeding 4cm in diameter is permitted.
-A printed club name is permitted. - The leotard, or unitard, may be sleeveless, short or long sleeved, but of appropriate design in keeping with FIG rules.
-Mesh fabric underlain by a skin coloured fabric is permitted, mesh panels must be discreetly incorporated into the design. - In the Team Competition: the design of the leotard, or unitard, must be identical for all members of the team.
+- Gymnasts must wear an appropriate leotard, or unitard (i.e. a one-piece item of clothing with full length leg cover from hips to ankles) in club or representative colours. - If shorts or leggings are worn, they should be either black or the primary colour of the provincial leotard and either be plain or with a discrete logo. - The leotard, or unitard, may be sleeveless, short or long sleeved.
+Mesh fabric underlain by a skin-coloured fabric is permitted. - In the team competition the design of the leotard, or unitard, should be identical for all members of the team.
+If this is not possible due to supply issues etc, the WAG TC should be notified prior to the competition.
 Within the team, the gymnasts may choose to wear either the leotard, or unitard, or add fitted shorts or leggings. - Gymnasts competing as individuals (i.e. not as part of a team) may wear differing attire, even if they are from the same club. - Gymnasts may wear gymnastic shoes and/or socks. - Hand grips, bandages and wrists wraps are permitted.
-They must be securely fastened, in good repair and should not detract from the aesthetics of the performance.
-Bandages must be beige, or skin coloured where practicable. - Loose jewellery (bracelets or necklaces) must not be worn, but small stud-type earrings are permitted. - Hip or other padding is not permitted. - Hair must be tidy and securely fastened. - Gymnasts are not required to wear, or display, a competition number. - For the New Zealand Gymnastics Championship, gymnasts must wear track suits, including track pants, for march on and presentation. - For Day 2 of the National Championships, gymnasts may wear a leotard, or unitard, of their own choice, but it must be in their Provincial colours.
-Those gymnasts who have represented New Zealand in the previous 12 months may wear their New Zealand team leotard.
+They must be securely fastened and in good repair. - For safety, loose jewellery (bracelets or necklaces) must not be worn, but small studtype earrings are permitted. - Hip or other padding is not permitted. - Hair must be securely fastened so as not to cover the face or come into contact with equipment while performing. - At two-day competitions, gymnasts may choose to wear a leotard of their own choice on the second day of competition.